Kotlin/kotlin-spec/CONTRIBUTING.md

 The test code can be run from the popup by clicking the green arrow icon; you can also tweak the code by switching to edit mode via the plus sign icon.

 As of now, these tests are hosted in the main [Kotlin compiler repository][spec-test-data], and are used in its continuous integration process.
-Because of this, we do not curently have a very user-friendly story of contributing additional specification tests.
+Because of this, we do not currently have a very user-friendly story of contributing additional specification tests.

-If you nontheless want to contribute a new test for a statement in the specification, you should do the following.
+If you nonetheless want to contribute a new test for a statement in the specification, you should do the following.

 * Write the test case itself as a standalone code snippet;
 * Link it to one primary sentence and zero or more secondary sentences via their sentence identifiers;